react nextjs accessibility patterns

 Shift+Tabreverse navigation: Implementing only forward tabbing causes focus to jump to the browser chrome or background elements when navigating backwards. - Applying

 aria-modalwithout hiding background content:aria-modal="true"is a hint to assistive technology; it does not physically prevent focus traversal.
-Pair it withinerton the main app container for deterministic behavior.
+Pair it withinerton the main app container for deterministic behavior. - Caching focusable nodes at mount: Boundaries computed once break when the portal's contents change.
+Re-query on each keystroke or observe mutations.

 Frequently Asked Questions